-In the healthcare arena, the Internet of Things (IoT) becomes the Internet of Medical Things (IoMT), and it’s doing lots of good in the world by improving care and delivering it to more people.
+In the healthcare arena, the Internet of Things (IoT) becomes the Internet of Medical Things (IoMT).
+It’s doing lots of good in the world by improving care and delivering it to more people.
 Any place becomes a point of care, not just within the four walls of a healthcare facility.
-Instead, care comes to the consumer when and how they need it.
+This means care is accessible whenever it is needed.
 But, of course, there are potential risks associated with connected devices in healthcare as well.

-Cost savings: People with chronic illnesses like kidney disease or autoimmune disorders often incur high costs associated with continuous medical care, like reoccurring hospital or visit claims, emergency care, transportation to and from healthcare facilities, and time spent out of work, as well as suffering a physical toll on the body.
-Connected technology can help save these patients thousands of dollars and hours.
-IoMT brings care into their homes, so patients can check in with doctors remotely, ask questions and voice concerns about their care plan, and perform simple readings or tests with connected devices that allow for real-time health status updates.
+Cost savings: People with chronic illnesses like lung disease or cancer often incur high costs associated with continuous medical care.
+The costs come from rehospitalization, transport, time spent our of work and general support for their disease, as well as suffering a physical toll on the body.
+Connected technology has the potential to reduce costs and save time for these individuals.
+IoMT brings care to the patient.
+They can remotely check-in with doctors, ask questions and perform simple tests on a connected device that shares the data real-time.

-Caregiving: IoMT can be beneficial to anyone caring for aging parents and growing children, enabling caregivers who don’t live locally or simply can’t make it to every appointment to still oversee the process.
+Caregiving: IoMT can be beneficial to anyone that is a caregiver to their parents and growing children.It enables those who don’t live nearby or simply can’t make it to every appointment to still oversee the process.
 IoMT keeps all parties in the loop.

 There’s always something for developers to question when exploring new technology.
 An IoT for All article takes a look at the challenges associated with just ingestibles.
 Here are just three:

-Security: Doctors at University of Minnesota Health and Fairview Health announced they’re treating a small group of cancer patients with digital medicine: a chemotherapy pill that includes a sensor to let patients and doctors monitor dosage to make sure they’re taking their medicine when they’re supposed to.
+Security: Doctors at University of Minnesota Health and Fairview Health announced they’re treating a small group of cancer patients with digital medicine.
+It is a new chemotherapy pill that includes a sensor to let patients and doctors monitor dosage to make sure they’re taking their medicine when they’re supposed to.
 Sounds great, but one of the biggest concerns about IoT is security.
-Ingesting connected devices, if not properly secured, could have people unknowingly broadcasting their health status, and any other personal data related to it, everywhere they go.
+Ingesting connected devices, if not properly secured, could have people unknowingly broadcasting their health status everywhere they go.

 IoT Beyond Healthcare